Business Administration (MBA)

 - ACCT 515G Financial Statement Analysis (4 credits)

 The College of Management Graduate Admissions Committee evaluates an application for evidence of undergraduate scholarship, professional experience and demonstrated aptitude for successful graduate business study.
-The applicant is required to take the official GMAT (www.mba.com) or the GMAT Alternative (read about the GMAT Alternative).
+The applicant is required to take the official GMAT (www.mba.com).
 The committee uses a formula of a weighted GPA x 200 + the total GMAT score; a minimum score of 1025 is required to be considered for admission.
 If all application requirements are met, the applicant may be a candidate for full admission to the program.
 If one or more prerequisite courses need to be completed and the application otherwise supports the conclusion that the applicant can successfully undertake graduate study, conditional admission to a program may be granted.
 As a conditionally-admitted student, all prerequisites must be completed prior to starting any graduate course work.
 A letter grade of C- or better is required for all prerequisite courses.
 Applicants denied admission may not take graduate level courses in any College of Management graduate program.

 Reapplication for Denied Applicants

 If an application for admission to the program is denied, the applicant may reapply for admission only after a minimum of six months has passed after the denial.
 The applicant will need to demonstrate a substantive difference in the reapplication to be considered for admission.

 If an application to the program is denied, the applicant may apply for another College of Management graduate program.
 A new application form must be accompanied by the application fee, a new goals essay, updated resume, two new references and GMAT scores and/or assessment test scores appropriate to the degree for which the applicant is applying.

 English and Quantitative Competence Assessment